garcia/simfile/docs/source/migrating.rst

 =================================

 Version 1.0 of the :code:`simfile` library was released in 2013.
-It only supported :code:`.sm` files and was primarily developed for Python 2, with support for Python 3 on a separate branch.
+It only supported SM files and was primarily developed for Python 2, with support for Python 3 on a separate branch.

-Version 2.0 is a near-complete rewrite of the library exclusively for Python 3, with :code:`.ssc` support as the flagship feature.
+Version 2.0 is a near-complete rewrite of the library exclusively for Python 3, with SSC support as the flagship feature.
 Aside from new features, the design of the library has changed significantly to bring it in line with similar modern Python libraries.